Spring wheat recommended and candidate lists

 Five-year average

-The five-year average is a better measure of variety performance, especially in this relatively variable crop.
+The five-year average is a better measure of variety performance, especially with so few spring wheat trials each year.

 Further information